KenKundert/avendesora/README.rst

 You will also need to install some operating system commands.
 On Fedora use::

-   dnf install gnupg2 xdotool xsel gobject-introspection-devel
+   dnf install gnupg2 xdotool xsel gobject-introspection-devel cairo-gobject-devel

 If you would like to use scrypt as a way of encrypting fields, you will need to install scrypt by hand using::